-While efficient design is key to single-wall kitchen, you should stick to a standard run of cabinets.
+While the efficient design is key to a single-wall kitchen, you should stick to a standard run of cabinets.
 Apart from the base cabinets and wall cabinets, the standard run should also include a tall cabinet at one or both ends.
 Be sure your cabinet run also accommodates an exhaust fan as well.

 Go for Mixed Shelving

 Speaking of efficient design, you can incorporate open shelving in your single-wall kitchen.
-However, instead of open shelving for an entire upper cabinet run, you could opt for a mixed shelving, meaning shelving either on the left or the right of your kitchen.
+However, instead of open shelving for an entire upper cabinet run, you could opt for mixed shelving, meaning shelving either on the left or the right of your kitchen.
 More often than not, this shelving is used for decorative purpose rather than practical use.

-Install Bridged Upper Cabinets
+Install Bridge Upper Cabinets

 Incorporate Storage into Living Room

 Storage is a challenge whether you have a small or large kitchen.
-However, when it comes to single wall kitchen, it’s a huge trade-off — should you sacrifice storage for open area?
+However, when it comes to single wall kitchen, it’s a huge trade-off — should you sacrifice storage for the open area?
 With less cabinet footprint, you get less storage area.

 This effectively opens up the opportunities for you to incorporate additional storage into unconventional spaces such as under the seating area and even wall cabinets above the seating area.